Pawelo98/zpi-backend/README.md

 ## Setup
 Clone the repository or download code and unzip it.
 <br></br>
+Go to MySql Workbench and run scripts: Zpi Crew Maker.sql and then tables data insertion scripts in an order from Imports_order.txt
+<br></br>
 Go to Intellij.
 File -> Open -> Choose projects folder.
 Wait for dependencies to be downloaded and run Spring Boot Application.